AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-sources.md

 type: Tutorial
 ---

-# Monitor dataflows for Sources in the UI
+# Monitor dataflows for sources in the UI

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for viewing existing dataflows from the [!UICONTROL Sources] workspace.